jcottam/jcottam/README.md

 ### Building Reliable AI Systems

-I built advertising systems at Amazon and financial infrastructure at Stripe.
-The stakes were real.
-Now I build agentic systems to that same standard — real integrations, real reliability, real UX.
-The AI is built in, not bolted on.
+15+ years of full-stack engineering.
+I've worked on advertising systems at Amazon and financial infrastructure at Stripe, where reliability and performance matter.

+Now I'm focused on building agentic AI systems with the same care: solid integrations, dependable reliability, thoughtful UX.
+AI as foundation, not an add-on.

+Committed to engineering excellence and AI that meaningfully complements product experiences.

 ### Tech Stack